molab-itp/p5MoLibrary/.swm/astronomical.jxf3f8ix.sw.md

 ---
 title: Astronomical
 ---
-A big screen presentation of infographic listing&nbsp;\
-210 notable astronomical objects from\
+Designed for a big screen presentation of astronomical objects from\
 <https://en.wikipedia.org/wiki/Astronomical_object> and <https://commons.wikimedia.org/wiki/File:The_Celestial_Zoo_infographic_wikimedia.png>\
 "Infographic listing 210 notable astronomical objects marked on a central logarithmic map of the observable universe.
 A small view and some distinguishing features are included for each astronomical object "